 Oxazepam is a medicine used to treat anxiety and symptoms of alcohol withdrawal.
 It belongs to the class of medicines known as benzodiazepines.
-Oxazepam overdose occurs when someone accidentally or intentionally takes too much of this medicine.
+Oxazepam overdose occurs when someone takes too much of this medicine.

 Benzodiazepines are the most common prescription drugs used in suicide attempts.